-Using the menu command Format - Conditional formatting, the dialogue box allows you to define conditions per cell, which must be met in order for the selected cells to have a particular format.
+Using the menu command Format - Conditional - Condition, the dialogue box allows you to define conditions per cell, which must be met in order for the selected cells to have a particular format.

 To apply conditional formatting, AutoCalculate must be enabled.
 Choose Data - Calculate - AutoCalculate (you see a check mark next to the command when AutoCalculate is enabled).

 With conditional formatting, you can, for example, highlight the totals that exceed the average value of all totals.
 If the totals change, the formatting changes correspondingly, without having to apply other styles manually.

 Select the cells to which you want to apply a conditional style.

 Choose Format - Conditional - Condition.